Sergei Bulgakov: Political turmoil: 1903–1909

 During 1904–1909, his focus shifted to an explicitly Christian perspective.
 Bulgakov also changed his attitude towards the controversial Nicholas II.
 He believed Nicholas II was responsible for the social problems plaguing Russia.
-Although Bulgakov did not appreciate the increasing radicalization of the leftists in Russia and their abandonment of Russian Orthodoxy in favor of a purely secular state.
-Quite the contrary, it caused him to uphold the positive value of governance by Nicholas II, even as he continued to detest him, accusing him of promoting the revolution and bringing about the demise of the royal family.
+However, Bulgakov also did not appreciate the increasing radicalization of the leftists in Russia and their abandonment of Russian Orthodoxy in favor of a purely secular state; on the contrary, it caused him to uphold the positive value of governance by Nicholas II, even as he continued to detest him, accusing him of promoting the revolution and bringing about the demise of the royal family.
 Bulgakov continued to struggle with the meaning of political power as he wrote Unfading Light.